 We watch Bertier, struggling to maintain a long-standing friendship with a resistant player and lead the team, seek counsel from Coach Boone.
-The coach guides him to act like a leader and make the tough decision—leading Bertier to cut his friend from the team.
+The coach guides him to act like a leader and make tough decisions, leading Bertier to cut his friend from the team.

-- Know what you don’t know and build the skills you need to lead, and willingly seek help to demonstrate improved leadership.
+- Know what you don’t know, build the skills you need to lead, and willingly seek help to demonstrate improved leadership.

 Syntrio’s training on Manager Core Competencies addresses these six leader skills for ethics and compliance management.
 This training is based on the expectations of leaders identified in a comprehensive review of corporate codes of conduct of leading businesses.